franklintrains/gg-joseph-justus-custom-layout/README.md

 ![preview](./preview.png)

 This is a custom 14' x 10' layout design that uses GarGraves 0 gauge Stainless Phantom Track and Ross Custom Switches.
-There is some overlap within the straight track that would need to be custom cut and Ross Custom Switches that can be substituted and cut with GarGraves.
-Outside loops is a requested 072 curve and the inside loop curves are a requested 054 curve.
+There is some overlap within the straight track that would need to be custom cut.
+Some areas use Ross Custom Switches straight track that can be substituted and cut with GarGraves straight track.
+Outside loop is a requested 072 curve and the inside loop curves are a requested 054 curve.

 ## Parts List